Study finds subway air is heavily contaminated with hazardous pollutants

 Researchers said transit workers who spend most of their shifts below ground are especially susceptible to the long-term consequences of polluted air.

+The findings surprised officials at the Port Authority of New York and New Jersey, where some of the worst measurements were taken.

+“We’re obviously concerned,” Executive Director Rick Cotton said.
+“We are totally committed to protecting the health and safety of our workers.
+We are totally committed to protecting the health and safety of PATH riders, and we will dig into this, come to conclusions, and if necessary, develop an approporiate action plan to address it.”

-Transit agencies responded to the findings by saying projects are underway to improve underground air quality.
+Other transit agencies responded to the findings by saying projects are underway to improve underground air quality.

 Metro said upgrading the filtration in all 308 of its air conditioning systems is nearly complete.
 The systems trap small particles, the agency said, including the coronavirus.